Your membership has expired

 But the truth is, as powerful as a vacuum can be, it can’t handle everything.
 Certain items shouldn’t be vacuumed because they could damage the machine or even be dangerous.

-Below I’ve listed the three main categories of messes you should steer clear of when vacuuming.
+Below, I’ve listed the three main categories of messes to avoid when vacuuming.

-If you need help finding a vacuum cleaner best suited to your home, check out our buying guide.
-Or consult our vacuum ratings for the best stick vacs, robotic vacs, uprights, canisters, and handheld vacs we’ve tested.
+If you need help finding the best vacuum cleaner suited to your home, check out our buying guide.
+Or consult our vacuum ratings for the best stick vacs, robotic vacs (including robot vacuums with mops), uprights, canisters, and handheld vacs we’ve tested.

 Liquids and Wet Messes